fieldtrip/website/workshop/toolkit2020.md

 ### Q&A sessions

-During the Q&A following the lectures we will go through the questions collected in the shared google doc.
+During the Q&A following the lectures we will go through the questions collected in the shared Google doc.
 This will be an interactive session and you can also ask your questions here or contribute to the discussion.

 During the Q&A sessions following each hands-on we will do a run-through of the tutorial, explaining what you should have seen (in case it did not work for you) and answer questions that arose during the hands-on.
 This will be an interactive session and we expect you to contribute.

-You can find the links to the shared Q&A documents in the google calendar.
-We will also post all important links for each on-going session in slack and at the top of this document.
+You can find the links to the shared Q&A documents in the Google calendar.
+We will also post all important links for each on-going session in Slack and at the top of this document.

 #### Links to shared Q&A documents